chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/cylindrical-packed-bed/cylindrical-packed-bed.rst

 Running the VANS Simulation
 ------------------------------

-The simulation is run using the ``lethe-fluid-vans`` application as per the following command:
+The simulation is run using the ``lethe-fluid-vans`` application.
+Assuming that the ``lethe-fluid-vans`` executable is within your path, the simulation can be launched as per the following command:

 .. code-block:: text
+  :class: copy-button

-    path_to_vans_application/lethe-fluid-vans parameter_file.prm
+  lethe-fluid-vans parameter_file.prm

 -------------